akotek/vicarious/README.md

-Sentiment analysis in clojure with preoperty based testing & clj.spec, from scratch
+Sentiment analysis in clojure with property based testing & clj.spec, from scratch

 ## Usage